mbrav/mbrav.github.io/_posts/journal/2017-05-03-the-future-of-digital-education.markdown

 layout: post
 title: "The Future of Digital Education"
 date: "2017-05-03 11:32:27 -0400"
-tags: [AI, education, technology, automation, humanism, ideas]
+tags: [AI, education, technology, automation, humanism, ideas, capitalism]
 excerpt: "Will society question the ethics and humanistic values of automation in teaching, or would it yield to AI and algorithms?"
 image: "https://jsjammersmith.files.wordpress.com/2015/08/dead-poets-society1.jpg"
 ---